-ACCT1501 Accounting and Financial Management 1A
+Accounting and Financial Management 1A Staff Contact: School Office

-Staff Contact: School Office S1 or S2 L2 T2
+S1 or S2 L2 T2

-This is the first unit in a sequence of subjects dealing with aspects of the practice of financial reporting, and reviewing the analytical and investigative tools and processes used within the discipline of accounting.
-The basic accounting process, whereby financial data from source documents are recorded, processed, summarized and adjusted (in terms of a given set of accounting concepts) culminating in the preparation of financial reports.
-Design of accounting systems and incorporation of internal controls.
-Accounting for cash, debtors, inventories and property, plant and equipment.
-Uses and limitations of traditional financial reports.
+This is the first unit in a sequence of subjects dealing with aspects of the practice of financial reporting.
+This subject reviews the analytical and investigative tools and processes used within the discipline of accounting, including the basic accounting process, whereby financial data from source documents are recorded, processed, summarised and adjusted (in terms of a given set of accounting concepts) and culminating in the preparation of financial reports.
+Also the design of accounting systems and incorporation of internal controls; accounting for cash, debtors, inventories and property, plant and equipment; uses and limitations of traditional financial reports.

-ACCT1511 Accounting and Financial Management 1B

-Staff Contact: School Office S1 or S2 L2 T2 Prerequisite: ACCT1501
+Accounting and Financial Management 1B Staff Contact: School Office S1 or S2 L2 T2 Prerequisite ACCT1501

-The second unit in a sequence of financial accounting subjects including the definition and recognition of assets, liabilities, revenues and expenses; partnerships; joint ventures and corporations.
-Financing decisions and financial management.
-Financial statement analysis.
-Aspects of the contemporary institutional and regulatory environment of external financial reporting.
-Alternative accounting systems incorporating different measurement unit capital maintenance and valuation concepts.
-Overview of accounting for investments.
-Preparation of simple funds statements.
+The second unit in a sequence of financial accounting subjects.
+Includes: the definition and recognition of assets, liabilities, revenues and expenses; partnerships; joint ventures and corporations; financing decisions and financial management; financial statement analysis; aspects of the contemporary institutional and regulatory environment of external financial reporting; alternative accounting systems incorporating different measurement unit capital maintenance and valuation concepts; an overview of accounting for investments; preparation of simple funds statements.

-Accounting and Financial Management 2A

-Staff Contact: School Office S1 L2 T2 Prerequisites: ACCT1511 Notes: Excluded ACCT2532.
+Accounting and Financial Management 2A Staff Contact: School Office S1 L2 T2 Prereauisites: ACCT1511 Note/s: Excluded ACCT2532.

-The design and operation of management accounting systems, including product costing systems and budgeting, planning and control systems.
-In particular, attention is focused on the theoretical and practical implications of management accounting system design on organisational functioning, with emphasis on both manufacturing and service organizations.
+This subject looks at the design and operation of management accounting systems, including product costing systems and budgeting, planning and control systems.
+In particular, attention is focused on the theoretical and practical implications of management accounting system design on organizational functioning, with emphasis on both manufacturing and service organizations.
 Involves the use of spreadsheet modelling and the use of personal computer.

-Accounting and Financial Management 2B

-Staff Contact: School Office S2 L2 T2 Prerequisite: ACCT1511 Notes: Excluded ACCT2552.
+Accounting and Financial Management 2B Staff Contact: School Office S2 L2 T2 Prerequisite ACCT1511 Note/s: Excluded ACCT2552.

 The third financial reporting unit after ACCT1501 and ACCT1511 with a consideration of more complicated transactions and events as well as the accounting problems in certain specific industries.
-The contracting cost and other frameworks for the analysis of financial reporting.
-More advanced aspects of accounting for shareholders' equity, liabilities and assets including interperiod company tax allocation and lease accounting.
-Accounts of a company.
-Profit and Loss account, balance sheet, and summary of sources and applications of funds.
-Application of computer technology to financial accounting problems.
+Looks at: the contracting cost and other frameworks for the analysis of financial reporting; more advanced aspects of accounting for shareholders' equity, liabilities and assets including interperiod company tax allocation and lease accounting; accounts of a company; Profit and Loss account, balance sheet, and summary of sources and applications of funds; and the application of computer technology to financial accounting problems.